Khidr: Comparative mythology

 In various accounts al-Khidr has been linked to the figure of Dhu al-Qarnayn, who is commonly identified as Alexander the Great, although many Islamic scholars have rejected this claim as Alexander the Great was a polytheist.
-In one version, al-Khiḍr and Dhul-Qarnayn cross the Land of Darkness to find the Water of Life.
-Dhul-Qarnayn gets lost looking for the spring but al-Khiḍr finds it and gains eternal life.
-According to Wahb ibn Munabbih, quoted by Ibn Hisham, King Ṣaʿb was given the epithet Dhu al-Qarnayn by al-Khidr after meeting him in Jerusalem.
-There are also several versions of the Alexander Romance in which al-Khiḍr figures as a servant of Alexander the Great.
-In the Eskandarnāma by an anonymous author, al-Khiḍr is asked by Dhul-Qarnayn to lead him and his armies to the Water of Life.
-Al-Khiḍr agrees, and eventually stumbles upon the Water of Life on his own.
-Khidr's role is expanded in the 13th-century Sīrat al-Iskandar, where he is Alexander's companion throughout.
+In one version, al-Khidr and Dhu al-Qarnayn cross the Land of Darkness to find the Water of Life.
+Dhu al-Qarnayn gets lost looking for the spring but al-Khidr finds it and gains eternal life.
+According to Wahb ibn Munabbih, quoted by Ibn Hisham, King Sa'b was given the epithet Dhu al-Qarnayn by al-Khidr after meeting him in Jerusalem.
+There are also several versions of the Alexander Romance in which al-Khidr figures as a servant of Alexander the Great.
+In the Eskandarnāma by an anonymous author, al-Khidr is asked by Dhu al-Qarnayn to lead him and his armies to the Water of Life.
+Al-Khidr agrees, and eventually stumbles upon the Water of Life on his own.
+Khidr's role is expanded in the 13th-century Sirat al-Iskandar, where he is Alexander's companion throughout.

 Iskander visits Fountain of Youth with Khidr and Ilyas.

-Some scholars suggest that al-Khiḍr is also represented in the Arthurian tale Sir Gawain and the Green Knight as the Green Knight.
+Some scholars suggest that al-Khidr is also represented in the Arthurian tale Sir Gawain and the Green Knight as the Green Knight.
 In the story, the Green Knight tempts the faith of Sir Gawain three times.
-The character of al-Khiḍr may have come into European literature through the mixing of cultures during the Crusades.
-It is also possible that the story derives from an Irish myth which predates the Crusades in which Cú Chulainn and two other heroes compete for the curadmír, the select portion given to champions, at feasts; ultimately, Cú Chulainn is the only one willing to let a giant — actually a king who has magically disguised himself — cut off his head, as per their agreement.
+The character of al-Khidr may have come into European literature through the mixing of cultures during the Crusades.
+It is also possible that the story derives from an Irish myth which predates the Crusades in which Cú Chulainn and two other heroes compete for the curadmír, the select portion given to champions, at feasts; ultimately, Cú Chulainn is the only one willing to let a giant – actually a king who has magically disguised himself – cut off his head, as per their agreement.